CraigRodrigues/On-Point/README.md

 ## Description

 On Point is a geolocation-based Q&A where users ask and answer nearby questions in real-time.
-This full-stack application was written using Node, Express, React, Redux, and PostgreSQL.
+This full-stack application used React, Redux, Node, Express, WebSockets, and PostgreSQL.

-Ask a question and people within a 1/4 mile radius will hear that question immediately.
-See new questions as you move.
-Learn about the community around you!
+Our mission behind On Point was to provide users faster valuable responses to their questions about the environment around them.
+I found that users often have questions about their surroundings but struggle to find reliable answers fast enough.
+On Point was created to connect users with questions to users answers around them.

+I decided to pursue WebSockets using Socket.io and Redux to synchronize and maintain dynamic state.
+We were also able to consistently track a user's dynamic location at all times leveraging PostGIS so that we can provide the right users with the right information that were in a specific location.

+One major technical challenge we faced was cluttered map points at scale.
+I decided to pursue clustering algorithms to dynamically cluster and render map points at different zoom levels efficiently using a distance based dispersion of K.

 ## You can play with the app live here: [onpoint.me](onpoint.me)